-11. I would like each team to select 3 more of their cards that are different from the ones that are up now.
+11. I would like each team to select 3 more of their cards/post-its that are different from the ones that are up now.

 12. Repeat steps 8 and 9 until the second round is complete.

-13. Read the cards and give a one or two word "holding title" for each column or part of column.
+13. Read the cards/post-its and give a one or two word "holding title" for each column or part of column.
 Do not write it above the columns.

 14. Repeat steps 11 and 12.

-15. Read the cards and put titles above each column or each part of column that is a unique problem.
+15. Read the cards/post-its and put titles above each column or each part of column that is a unique problem.
 Try to use at least 3 words.

 16. Give some examples of the type of title. (see notes below)

-17. Read the cards in a column.
+17. Read the cards/post-its in one column.
 Ask, " What is the area that this cluster of cards points to?".
 When you have agreement about the area, ask, "What would be a two-word description of the problem or issue in this area.?"